Jollerprutt/proxmox-node/README.md

 Success! (hopefully)

 ## 8.0 Install & Setup pfBlockerNG on pfSense
 pfBlockerNG can add other security enhancements such as blocking known bad IP addresses with blocklists.
-If you don’t already have the blocklist functionality in place on your pfSense, I would strongly suggest adding it after you’re done with installing pfBlockerNG.
+For example, getting rid of adverts and pop-ups from websites.
+If you don’t already have a blocklist functionality in place on your pfSense (such as PiHole), I would strongly suggest adding pfBlockerNG Devel to your new OpenVPN Gateways (VPNGGATEWORLD and VPNGATELOCAL).

 ### 8.1 pfBlockerNG Installation
 In the pfSense WebGUI go to `System` > `Package Manager` > Available Packages` and type ‘pfblocker’ into the search criteria and then click `Search`.